List of Gladiators UK events: Pyramid

 Two contenders would race up a giant black-and-white pyramid.
 Both contenders would have a Gladiator assigned to them who would try to prevent them from reaching the summit.
 The Gladiator was not permitted to touch the contender until they had passed the second step.
 While the contenders started on different sides of the pyramid, they were not required to stay on their own side.
 The contenders aimed to reach the summit, whilst the Gladiators aimed to stop them.
 This event was axed in 1996 after Jet was badly injured in a live show, causing her retirement from Gladiators.
+Youdale later revealed that she compressed her spinal cord, and narrowly avoided breaking her neck.

 It was reintroduced in series 6 with smaller steps and a red step which, once reached, the contender has free run to the top.
 However, it was unpopular with viewers as it lacked the excitement of the original and consequently it was axed again.
-The event returned in series 9 and 10.
+The event returned in series 9 and 10 (Sky series 1 and 2).

-There was a unique version of this game created for a children's special.
-Before reaching the button on the summit, teams had to remove large pieces of fruit from their side of the pyramid.
-Team members had to take turns at completing the task, with only one team member being allowed on the pyramid at any time.
-The team members could only move the first piece of fruit they had touched during that turn.
-Instead of being impeded by a Gladiator, the Gladiator encouraged the team from the sidelines.